kubotal/kad-doc/kad/docs/getting-started/15-a-first-deployment.md

 # A first deployment

+> This part is relevant whatever installation type you performed.
+For this reason, when the cluster name is specified, it is set as `kadtestX`, to be replaced by `kadtest1` or `kadtest2`.

 ## The component object

 In KAD, the base deployable unit is called a `component`.
 A `compoonent` is in fact a wrapper around an Helm Chart.